Frequently Asked Questions about Grinnell Prize

 No. The Prize effort in no way compromises the College's commitment to its students.
 The College continues to meet 100% of demonstrated need for domestic students, limits the loans students need to take out, and offers one of the highest discount rates and the lowest comprehensive fees of its peers.
 In fact, the Prize strengthens the educational experience of our students and draws attention to the College's unique dual focus of providing first-rate liberal arts education and highlighting social justice (see the FAQ, "Why was the Grinnell Prize created?").
 There is an annual on-campus symposium and award ceremony to maximize Prize winners' interaction with the College community, and there are exciting opportunities to further partner with winners to offer student internships, teach short courses, or collaborate on course materials.

-Is there a similar prize for students or alumni?
+Is there a prize for students or alumni?

 The Grinnell Prize is open to all individuals who meet the eligibility requirements and criteria, including students and alumni.
-In addition, there is a similar award specifically for alumni: the Joseph F. Wall '41 Sesquicentennial Service Award (the "Wall Award").
-The Wall Award was established during the College's Sesquicentennial celebration in 1996 to highlight the College's tradition of 150 years of social responsibility and public service.
-The $25,000 awards are named in honor of the late professor of history who always inspired an ideal of social responsibility in his students.
-The annual award allows up to two alumni to engage in a period of service in projects, programs, and organizations that are dedicated to improving the lives of others.
+There is also a grant specifically for alumni: the Joseph F. Wall '41 Sesquicentennial Service Award (the "Wall Service Award").
+The Wall Service Award was established during the College's Sesquicentennial celebration in 1996 to highlight the College's tradition of 150 years of social commitment.
+The $30,000 awards are named in honor of the late professor of history who always inspired an ideal of service in his students.
+Any graduate of Grinnell College is eligible to apply for a Wall Service Award so long as the alumni applicant will act as a principal in the proposed project.
+Two grants are awarded each year.

 On the Nomination Process